mozilla/rise25/README.md

 ## Deployment

-This site uses Vercel for deployment.
+This site uses Netlify for deployment.
 Any changes to the `main` branch will be automatically deployed to the production site.